jailuthra/jailuthra.github.io/_posts/2014-02-06-post-every-week.md

 * Writing a detailed email reply? _Reply to public_ with a blog post.
 * Writing interesting code?
 Comment a snippet into a post.
 * Doing something geeky at home?
 Blog about what you learned.

+--UPDATE--
+I always fail to implement this.
+I have failed again.
+Let's try this another time ;)